 Artists often feel misunderstood and isolated as they pursue their craft.
 While the work of an artist can inspire us to experience life and God in new ways, their work can be lonely and frustrating.
 On Thursday, Sept.
 26, Denver Institute for Faith & Work hosted The Faithful Artist, an event to explore and engage many of the difficult questions that artists encounter as they integrate their faith with their creative work.

 At Denver Institute, we believe artistic gifts convey God’s goodness, beauty, and truth to the broader world.
-We asked three local artists who attended The Faithful Artist to share their thoughts and impressions.
-Here’s what Matthew Langford (trumpet player and composer), Laura Dreyer (visual artist and illustrator), and Kay Morrison (abstract artist and pastor) had to say
+We asked two local artists who attended The Faithful Artist to share their thoughts and impressions.
+Here’s what Laura Dreyer (visual artist and illustrator) and Kay Morrison (abstract artist and pastor) had to say

 I was looking forward to meeting other Christian artists and hearing perspectives on how others integrate their faith into their art.
 It’s helpful to have other people to normalize issues I face as an artist and encourage one another.Laura Dreyer